ibm-cloud-docs/bare-metal/bm-about-custom-image-templates.md

 ### Supported operating systems
 {: #bm-image-template-supported-os}

+The following operating systems are supported when you create an image template.

 - CentOS 7, 8<!--- Debian 9-->
 - RHEL 7, 8
 - Ubuntu 16, 18
 - Windows 2012 R2, 2016, 2019

+### Supported add-ons
+{: #bm-image-template-supported-addons}

+The following add-ons are compatible with image templates.

+- McAfee (free license add-on)
+- MySQL (free license add-on)
+- Microsoft SQL Server
+- R1Soft client

+If your bare metal server has add-on software such as cPanel, MS SQL Server, Plesk, or R1Soft Backup Agent, you need to follow the vendor migration guidelines instead of capturing and deploying a custom image.
+For more information, see [Migrating bare metal servers with add-on software](/docs/bare-metal?topic=bare-metal-bm-migrate-bare-metal-add-on-software).
+{: note}

+#### Notes for add-ons
+{: #bm-image-template-addon-notes}

+Keep the following notes in mind when you capture an image and deploy a server from an image.

+- When a MySQL server is deployed from an image, the administrator user keeps the same password as the original server when the image was captured.
+- If an R1soft client is installed and you capture and deploy an image and deploy a new server from that image, you need to reinstall, configure, and add the client again to the R1soft server because the new server has a different IP address.

 ### Limitations
 {: #bm-custom-image-limitations}

+Customs images have some limitations that you need to be aware of before you create an image template.

 - No multiple RAID configurations
 - No RAID 5 and 6